ClaireCJS/fix_unicode_filenames/README.md

 It can be run in 5 usual modes:

 ```
-1. To cleanse all file/folder names in your dir *with*  Yes/No prompting
+1. To cleanse all file/folder names in your dir *with*  Yes/No prompting - add /s to recurse
-2. To cleanse all file/folder names in your dir without Yes/No prompting
+2. To cleanse all file/folder names in your dir without Yes/No prompting - add /s to recurse
 3. To cleanse a single string of unicode/emoji (keep bad-filename-chracters)
 4. To cleanse a single string of unicode/emoji *AND* bad-filename-chracters
 5. To run internal testing suite / lookup table validation
 ```
 Which can be invoked like this:
 ```
-1. fix_unicode_filenames
+1. fix_unicode_filenames [/s]
-2. fix_unicode_filenames auto
+2. fix_unicode_filenames auto [/s]
 3. fix_unicode_filenames string "😈𝚫🎉 💜Ꝁ🤠🤡🤢矲石矴🍕"
 4. fix_unicode_filenames file   "😈𝚫🎉 💜Ꝁ🤠🤡🤢矲石矴🍕"
 5. fix_unicode_filenames test
 ```

+Note that the /s option _must_ be given last.

 # How do I use it as a programming module?